adamtow/cronios/docs/English.md

 **Run Your Shortcuts on an Automatic Schedule!**
 Cronios is a full-featured shortcuts scheduler for iOS.
 Configure your shortcuts to run automatically in the background on the dates, times, ranges, and intervals you specify, without any interaction on your part!

+## What’s New in Version 1.3

+- **Refreshed Interface**: Matches look and feel of GeoCuts and WatchCuts.
+- **Cron Schedule Assistant**: Guides you in creating a new cron job.
+- **Repeat Interval**: Fine graines control over how often the cron job actually runs its shortcut.
+- **Bug Fixes and Performance Improvements**

 ## What’s New in Version 1.1
 Cronios 1.1 introductions some exciting new features: